UN talks urge faster steps to secure ‘critical’ ocean health

-LISBON, Portugal (AP) — A United Nations conference warned Friday that measures needed to protect the world’s oceans are lagging and urged countries to accelerate their implementation.
+LISBON, Portugal (AP) — A United Nations conference warned Friday that measures needed to protect the world’s oceans are running late and urged countries to accelerate their implementation.

 More than 6,000 senior officials, scientists and activists from more than 120 countries attended a five-day U.N.
 Ocean Conference in Lisbon, Portugal.